Piaomu/foma-app/README.md

 ## What is Foma?

-Foma is a **free, local-first desktop writing app** for novelists, game writers, and worldbuilders.
+Foma is a **local-first desktop writing app** for novelists, game writers, and worldbuilders.
 Your manuscripts, your worldbuilding, your version history — all stored as transparent markdown files on your machine.
 No accounts.
 No subscriptions.
 No cloud lock-in.

 Write in a modern distraction-free editor.
 Organize your world alongside your manuscript.
 Let built-in version control remember every draft so you never lose a word.